swissmanu/mse-thesis/content/content.md

 content/figures/research-process.tex
 ```

-The iterative research process follows the principles of empirical software engineering and applies methods of the user-centered design approach.
+The research process follows the principles of empirical software engineering and applies methods of the user-centered design approach.
 Its results are documented in two research papers.
 The process is structured in four distinct phases: (i) Exploration, (ii) Proof of Concept (PoC), (iii) Prototype, and (iv) Finalize.
 This section gives an overview of every stage, presents the most important insights, and lists the developed artifacts.

 ```{.include}
 content/tables/artifact-overview.tex